-The guidelines will apply city-wide to applications proposing the following uses:
+The guidelines apply city-wide to development applications proposing the following uses:

 - Mixed use,

-- Institutional,
+- Institutional and Public Service Facilities.

-- Commercial,
+- Commercial.

 - Industrial/Employment, and

 - High and medium density residential buildings.

-Applications involving single detached dwellings and other low density residential buildings will not be subject to the guidelines.
+Applications involving single detached dwellings and other low density residential buildings are not subject to the guidelines.

-While the guidelines will be administered primarily through major Site Plan applications, a review of the guidelines will also be required as part of Official Plan and Zoning By-law amendment applications to ensure items can be implemented at Site Plan.
+While the guidelines are administered primarily through major Site Plan applications, a review of the guidelines is also required as part of Official Plan and Zoning By-law amendment applications to ensure items can be implemented at Site Plan.
 Committee of Adjustment, minor Site Plan and building permit applications are not subject to the guidelines.

-The guidelines will apply to all new development applications submitted after the approval of the Sustainable Design policies as part of the new Official Plan.
+The guidelines apply to all new development applications submitted after the approval of the Sustainable Design policies in the Official Plan.